AlShakib/GoogleSearchBot/README.md

 <h1>Google Search Bot</h1>

 Google Search Bot is a [Telegram bot](https://core.telegram.org/bots) project that searches from the Web.
-It crawls search results from the Google and pass first 50 results to the Telegram bot as [InlineQueryResult](https://core.telegram.org/bots/api#inlinequeryresult).
+It crawls search results from Google and passes the first 50 results to the Telegram bot as [InlineQueryResult](https://core.telegram.org/bots/api#inlinequeryresult).

 ## Table of Contents